ESNFranceG33kTeam/CosmoAppy/modules/volunteer/README.md

 **Object description**

 - Id            int     `json:"id"`             - Id of the volunteer
+- Firstname     string  `json:"firstname"`      - Firstname of the volunteer
+- Lastname      string  `json:"lastname"`       - Lastname of the volunteer
-- Id_adherent   int     `json:"id_adherent"`    - Id of the adherent
+- Email         string  `json:"email"`          - Email of the volunteer
 - Actif         bool    `json:"actif"`          - Status of the volunteer
 - Bureau        bool    `json:"bureau"`         - Does the volunteer has a bureau role

 The parameters `id` is calculated automatically.

-## Requirements

-This module is dependant of the `adherent` module and need it to works.

 ## Get